-DO NOT USE ON .C.SUPPLY
+DO NOT USE ON D.C.
+SUPPLY

+Do not use your magnetic drill on the same structure when arc welding is in progress.
 D.C. current will earth back through the magnet and cause irreparable damage.

 WARNING: THIS APPLIANCE MUST BE EARTHED!